 ‘Bird’s Nest’, the spectacular Beijing National Stadium located in the Chaoyang District and built for the 2008 Summer Olympics.
 At present it is mostly used for football matches.
 Photo by Peter23.

 Traditional tourist entertainments such as the Beijing Opera and Chinese acrobats are still popular and recommended but live music bars patronised by locals are the new wave, offering everything from heavy metal to zither music.

 The Legend of Kung Fu is one of many purpose-built theaters in Beijing.

 Wild nightclub scenes, often DJ’d by foreigners, are commonplace.

-That's Beijing ex pat listings paper is the best source of
+That’s Beijing ex pat listings paper is a good source of what’s on information.

 Beijing’s Kung-Fu theatre.
 Photo by Jim